 This section discusses water purification; it’s purpose and the equipment required to achieve clean, healthy water.
 The primary methods for purification include boiling, chemical treatment, ultra violet treatment, and water filters.
 These are discussed in more detail below.

 Unfortunately, some humans are just as careless.
 Without the precaution of staying at least 200 feet away from any water source and properly disposing of human waste, fecal matter can contaminate a widespread area.
-For proper disposal of human waste, see the section Backcountry Etiquette.
+For proper disposal of human waste, see the Backcountry Etiquette page.

 Cryptosporidium is the next villain to be on the watch for, and it’s quickly becoming a serious problem in many areas, not just in the woods.
 Like giardia, it is another microscopic cyst with the same transmission methods and many of the same symptoms.
 This particular parasite is even becoming a threat in our municipal water supplies because of its high resistance to chlorine.